Frequently Asked Questions

 While there is no specific preparation needed, it would be valuable for students to look into some current global health challenges, and public health responses/approaches that have been taken already.

-Nous Consulting (2023 sponsor) will provide a live webinar session for students to learn how to approach a scenario and how to prepare their solutions.
+Nous Consulting (competition sponsor) will provide a live webinar session for students to learn how to approach a scenario and how to prepare their solutions.
 The webinar will be recorded for participants to watch again.